 Sustainability

 The outdoor apparel world has seen a sizable uptick in the use of sustainable practices in recent years, and ski bibs are no exception.
-Two key measures include recycled materials and PFC-free waterproofing, including both membranes and DWR finishes (traditional materials use perfluorocarbons—a chemical known to be harmful to the environment).
+Two key measures include recycled materials and PFC-free waterproofing, including both membranes and DWR finishes (traditional materials use perfluorocarbons—chemicals known to be harmful to the environment).
 Bluesign-approved fabrics are also becoming more common, indicating that the materials have been sourced and produced to minimize their overall impact on the environment.
 Finally, many companies make products with a Fair Trade certification, which helps ensure the fair and ethical treatment of workers.

 Drop Seats and Swing Hatches